 This said, I took great interest in reading David G. Hansen’s 2010 article entitled “Shechem: Its Archaeological and Contextual Significance“, on www.biblicalarchaeology.org; a website that presents itself as “A Christian Apologetics Ministry Dedicated to Demonstrating the Historical Reliability of the Bible Through Archaeological and Biblical Research”.

-The article in itself is well researched and I command Hansen for providing quality information on Shechem (modern day Nablus).
-Shechem remains a critical site that can help us better understand the context in which the Yahweh made a Covenant with Abraham.
+The article in itself is well researched, and I command Hansen for providing quality information on Shechem (modern day Nablus).
+Shechem remains a critical site that can help us better understand the context in which Yahweh made a Covenant with Abraham.

-What I find interesting, however, is that I get the feeling Hansen has collected all the pieces of the puzzle, but has somehow failed to see the obvious.
+Reading the article, I got the feeling Hansen had collected all the pieces of the puzzle but had somehow failed to see the obvious.